dobova86/TinyCLR_Port/README.md

 Some targets and devices are maintained by GHI Electronics while others are maintained by community contributions.
 Right now, the below devices and targets are officially supported and maintained by GHI

-This porting is mainly focused to port TinyCLR to STM32F7/H7 adding some display support for ST Discovery boards and Mikroelektronika Multimedia Plus STM32F4 and F7.
+This porting is mainly focused to port TinyCLR to STM32F7/H7 (tested on STM32F746 and STM32F769 Discovery) adding some display support for ST Discovery boards and Mikroelektronika Multimedia Plus STM32F4 and F7.
 There's also a porting for STM32F429ZI-Discovery board.

 Original code done by GHI: https://github.com/ghi-electronics/TinyCLR-Ports